How do we ensure we’re focusing on the true essence of the challenge at hand when looking at challenges on the factory floor?

 To keep yourself grounded use a simple and systematic, step-by-step process to apply IIoT to solving business challenges.
 You can get a PDF of the infograph here.

 We have seen situations where companies don’t do this.
 To solve challenges like those listed above they first select some certain technology and try to pull as much data as possible.
-They’re quickly overwhelm with data but have absolutely no clarity on what to do with the data, what challenge they’re attempting to solve, and why.
-They end up getting wrapped around the axle, waste time and money, and don’t accomplish anything valuable.
+They’re quickly overwhelmed with data but have absolutely no clarity on what to do with the data, what challenges they’re attempting to solve, and why.
+They end up getting wrapped around the axle, waste time and money and don’t accomplish anything valuable.

 A simple 5-step process applied to IIoT can save so much time, money, and also frustration.